When does IV identification not restrict outcomes?

-The above yields a necessary and sufficient condition for what I call ``outcome-agnostic'' identification of counterfactual means and treatment effects: that they be identified without any restrictions on potential outcomes beyond statistical independence between those outcomes and the instruments.
-When specialized to the case of a binary treatment, the main result of this paper, can be summarized as follows: \begin{theorem*}[(informal version of main result)] Suppose the instruments have finite discrete support, and consider any subgroup of the population defined by their counterfactual selection behavior.
-Then the local average treatment effect among this subgroup is identified in an outcome-agnostic way if and only if there exists a function $\alpha(\cdot)$ such that
+When specialized to the case of a binary treatment, the main result of this paper can be stated succinctly as follows.
+Let $D_i(z)$ denote the counterfactual treatment of individual $i$ when the available instruments take value $z$, for each $z$ in a set $\mathcal{Z}$. \begin{result*}[(in the case of binary treatments)] Suppose $|\mathcal{Z}|$ is finite, and consider any subgroup of the population defined by their counterfactual selection behavior $D_i(\cdot)$.
+Then the average treatment effect among this subgroup is identified in an outcome-nonrestrictive way if and only if there exists a function $\alpha: \mathcal{Z} \rightarrow \mathbbm{R}$ such that

 where the subgroup is composed of the individuals $i$ for whom the term in brackets is equal to one.
-The ``if'' direction of the above assumes that $\sum_{z} \alpha(z)=0$, and this restriction is necessary for the ``only if'' direction if there are always-takers or never-takers. \end{theorem*} This result is formalized in Theorems \ref{thm:suff} and \ref{thm:necc} of the paper, where it is stated more generally for any finite set of treatments, and considers means of each potential outcome separately rather than treatment effects directly (the above considerations about $\sum_{z} \alpha(z)=0$ are specific to treatment effects in the binary treatment setting).
-To see how Eq. \eqref{eq:mainthmsummary} nests the LATE identification result of \citet{Imbens2018} in the case of a single binary instrument, one may take the function $\alpha(z) = (-1)^{z+1}$, so that $\alpha(0)=-1$ and $\alpha(1)=1$.
-The quantity $\sum_{z} \alpha(z) \cdot D_i(z) = D_i(1)-D_i(0)$ is equal to either $0$ or $1$ for all individuals $i$, and is equal to unity only for the compliers.
+The ``if'' direction of the above further assumes that $\sum_{z} \alpha(z)=0$, and this restriction is needed for the ``only if'' direction if there are always-takers or never-takers. \end{result*} The above result is formalized in Theorem \ref{thm:suff} (which establishes sufficiency) and Theorem \ref{thm:necc} (which establishes necessity) of this paper, where each result is provided more generally for any finite set of treatments that are not necessarily binary, and is established for means of each potential outcome alone in addition to holding for treatment effects.\footnote{To see how Eq. \eqref{eq:mainthmsummary} nests the LATE identification result of \citet{Imbens2018} in the case of a single binary instrument, take the function $\alpha(z) = (-1)^{z+1}$, so that $\alpha(0)=-1$ and $\alpha(1)=1$.
+The quantity $\sum_{z} \alpha(z) \cdot D_i(z) = D_i(1)-D_i(0)$ is equal to either $0$ or $1$ for all individuals $i$, and is equal to unity only for the compliers.}